 In this episode of GeoTalk, we check in with Tom Williams, a 40-year veteran of disturbed land reclamation work, much of which has been in connection with mining.

-Mining activities are integral to the success of an enormous number of industries that are inextricably part of our lives.
+Mining activities are integral to the success of an enormous number of industries, and many of them are inextricably part of our lives.
 Communications.
 Construction.
 Healthcare.
 Energy.
 Transportation.
-Essentially, everything in modern life is connected to mining at some level.
-But mining is not easy, and the scale of mines continues to grow.
-If not properly designed and monitored, mining activities can leave troubling legacies for communities.
+Essentially, everything built in modern life is connected to mining at some level.
+Mines, however, are being constructed on an ever bigger scale.
+As Williams notes, strong design, monitoring, and rehabilitation programs are needed.
+Also, he reminds us that in reclamation we need to guard against impatience and assumptions about how soils will respond.

-Tom is the VP Environmental Affairs of Fiore Gold US Inc., and he’s also one of the featured speakers at the International Erosion Control Association 2018 Conference and Exhibition.
+Williams is the VP – Environmental Affairs for Fiore Gold US Inc. He’s also one of the featured speakers at the International Erosion Control Association 2018 Conference and Exhibition.

-- PODCAST: The Rise of ClosureTurf® in Final Cover Systems
+- The Rise of ClosureTurf® in Final Cover Systems

 - The Coming Wave of Biogeotechnical Engineering